Overview

 • other miscellaneous matters (for example, signage).

-The next step is undertaking community and industry consultation to help determine if the Rail Regulation continues to meet the needs of Queensland's rail transport network and its users.
+Community and industry feedback will to help determine if the Rail Regulation continues to meet the needs of Queensland's rail transport network and its users.